martinalbrnz/martinalbrnz/README.md

 - 👋 Hi, I’m @martinalbrnz
-- 👀 I’m interested in Web development and Mobile
+- 👀 I’m interested in Web and Mobile development
-- 🌱 I’m currently learning Dart & Flutter
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---